marc-mabe/php-enum/README.md

     // create a new EnumSet
     $enumSet = new EnumSet('UserStatus');

-    // attach entries (by value of by instance)
+    // attach entries (by value or by instance)
     $enumSet->attach(UserStatus::INACTIVE);
     $enumSet->attach(UserStatus::ACTIVE());
     $enumSet->attach(UserStatus::DELETED());